cmfredricksen/web-dev-prep/src/routes/posts/deploy-netlify.md

 - configuration
 ---

 This is how to deploy your SvelteKit app using Netlify.
 You will need to have your app's code in a repository on GitHub.
-If you need help getting started with Git and/or GitHub please visit my site [Beginner's Guide to Git & GitHub](https://technotesbycmfred.netlify.app/).
+If you need help getting started with Git and/or GitHub please visit my site <a href="https://technotesbycmfred.netlify.app" target="_blank">Beginners Guide to Git & GitHub</a>.

 ### Prepare the Code